LTE SG SMS

 Power On UE and make it sure that UE get registerred.

-Make it sure that UE is NOT assigned with IMS pdn.
-If UE is assigned with IMS PDN, it is likely for the UE to use IMS Message rather than SG SMS when you send SMS.
+Make sure that the UE is not assigned with an IMS PDN.
+If the UE is assigned with an IMS PDN, it is likely that the UE will use SMS over IMS rather than SG-SMS when you send an SMS from the phone.

 Log Analysis